-Movie Review: The Artist’s Wife
+Movie Review: The Artist’s Wife7th December 2020

 Still attempting to ride the lighting in a bottle success of Nebraska, Bruce Dern crops up in another drama that has artsy independent farce written all over it.
 Sounds like my cup of tea, and frankly, I was rather looking forward to The Artist’s Wife.
 My confidence was knocked often, battered down with the sleek nothingness its trailers and teasers looked to offer, but I persevered, just in case I found something of worth.
 That’s what we have to do in such tragic years, troop on through, pick up the pieces, move on through until we find something worth clinging to for dear life.
 The Artist’s Wife is not that piece.

 Comparisons to The Wife aren’t wholly ungrounded, The Artist’s Wife treads much the same territory in that respect.
 With that in mind, though, it lacks the chemistry and animosity that made the Glenn Close-led feature work so well.
 The pairing of Dern and Lena Olin doesn’t hold a candle to the Close and Jonathan Pryce chemistry we were treated to with The Wife, but it’d be rude to write them off entirely.
 Dern and Olin share great affection for one another, the bubbling anger and resentments are inevitably to bubble over, but getting there is rather charming.
 Dern hits close to the mark of excellence, narrowly missing it when he devolves into stuttered, fractured moments.
 It’s not the fault of the performer, it’s more the novice-like nature of director Tom Dolby’s craft.